top of page

 • Select applicable elective coursework that will aid in your transition to professional school.

-• Meet with advisor to make sure all courses are in progress or complete by graduation.
+• Meet with your advisor to make sure all courses are in progress or complete by graduation.

 • Maintain a strong GPA.